kennethreitz-archive/.com/content/posts/110421-finally-static.rst

 :category: python
 :featured: True

-I've been wanting to convert my webiste from a WordPress-powered application to a static one for a long time now.
+I've been wanting to convert my website from a WordPress-powered application to a static one for a long time now.
 I tried a few different systems, but nothing was flexible enough for my needs.